Vaiva Mainelytė

 Vida Vaiva Mainelytė (born September 5, 1948) is a Lithuanian theater and film actress.

 In 1970, she graduated from the Lithuanian State Conservatory (currently the Lithuanian Academy of Music and Theatre).
-Since then, she has worked in Šiauliai Drama Theatre, Lithuanian SSR Drama Theatre, Lithuanian National Drama Theatre.
+Since then, she has worked in Šiauliai Drama Theatre, Lithuanian USSR Drama Theatre, and Lithuanian National Drama Theatre.

 Political activity

 She was a supporter of Kazimira Prunskienė and took part in the activities of the New Democracy Party (Moterų partija) and the Lithuanian Farmers and Greens Union (Valstiečių liaudininkų sąjunga, or LVŽS).

-In the 2008 parliamentary election she stood unsuccessfully in the Vilnius Žirmūnai single-member constituency on the LVŽS list and received 2.61% of the vote in that constituency.
+In the 2008 parliamentary election, she stood unsuccessfully in the Vilnius Žirmūnai single-member constituency on the LVŽS list and received 2.61% of the vote in that constituency.